kmazurek/rx-bluetooth-adapter/README.md

 The library was built with the following requirements in mind:

-1. The entire public API should be based on RxJava stream types (i.e. `Observable`, `Single` and `Completable`).
+1. The entire public API should be based on RxJava stream types (i.e. [Observable](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Observable.html), [Single](http://reactivex.io/RxJava/javadoc/io/reactivex/Single.html) and [Completable](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Completable.html)).
-2. Bluetooth preconditions (e.g. adapter enabled, permissions granted, device paired) should be checked eagerly on each qualifying call.
+2. Bluetooth preconditions (e.g. adapter enabled, permissions granted, device paired) should be checked eagerly on every call which requires them.
 3. Any exceptions raised inside the library should be propagated downstream via Rx.

 `RxBluetoothAdapter` is aimed specifically at the classic Bluetooth API (< 4.0), it does not cover Bluetooth Low Energy.
 For BLE, I recommend using the excellent [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) library.